 Positive and Negative Traits

-2) Sure-Footed: Other horses stop, but this one finds a way through
+2) Sure-Footed: Where other horses stop, this one finds a way through

-3) Stamina: Needs to be urged to stop running (advantage on CON saves)
+3) Stamina: Needs to be urged to stop running (advantage on CON save once per day)

 4) Loyal: Always comes back to its master.
 May throw other riders

-5) Wary: Always stops when the terrain is too dangerous
+5) Wary: Always stops when the terrain is too dangerous.
+Add 2 to WIS

 7) Shivers: Under control but sometimes off-putting.